 Schedule A: The form on which an individual claims itemized deductions.
 (Also see Itemized Deductions)

 Schedule C Business: Another term for a sole proprietorship.
 (Also see Sole Proprietorship)

 Schedule H: The form used by individuals to report household employment taxes.
 (Also see Household Employment Taxes)

 S-Corporation: A corporation that elects to be taxed under subchapter S of the Internal Revenue Code.
 S-Corporations are required to file an informational tax return on Form 1120-S, but generally do not pay taxes themselves.
 Instead, as with a partnership, S-Corporations are “flow-through” entities, meaning the results of the corporate operations flow through to the individual shareholders, who are taxed on the corporation’s operations on their personal tax returns.

-Sole Proprietorship: A business entity that involves one person is not incorporated and is not an LLC.
+Sole Proprietorship: A business entity that involves one person and that is not incorporated.
 Results of sole proprietorship operations are reported on Schedule C, which is attached to the business owner’s personal Form 1040.